 Call or write your local DSHS office.

-If it is an emergency, ask to have your hearing as soon as possible (“expedited”) by calling the OAH.
-Otherwise, your hearing will probably be twenty days or more after you ask for it.
+If it is an emergency, call OAH at (360) 664-8717 or 1-800-583-8271.
+Ask to them to have the hearing as soon as possible.
+This is an expedited hearing.
+Otherwise, it will probably be twenty days or more after you ask for it.

-*You can apply for public assistance even if you are not eligible at the time of application, if you know or believe you will become eligible in the next 45 days.
-Example: your job is ending in the next 45 days, or you will get out of jail in the next 45 days.
+You can apply for public assistance even if you are not eligible at the time you apply, if you believe you will become eligible in the next 45 days.
+Examples: your job is ending in the next 45 days, or you will get out of jail in the next 45 days.